-Barring exceptional and unforeseeable circumstances, students should file their complaints within 10 working days after the problem, decision or condition arose.
-Complaints filed more than 10 working days after the conclusion of the semester or the posting of the student’s final grades (whichever is later) will not be accepted.
+Barring exceptional and unforeseeable circumstances, students should file their complaints within 10 working days after the problem, decision, or condition arose.

-- The student should first discuss the complaint with the College employee most directly responsible for the condition which brought about the complaint.
+- The student should first discuss the complaint with the College employee most directly responsible for the condition that brought about the complaint.
 Most matters will be resolved at this level.

-- If the discussion at Step 3 still does not resolve the matter to the student’s satisfaction, the student may file a written complaint.
+- If the discussion at Step 2 still does not resolve the matter to the student’s satisfaction, the student may file a written complaint.
 The complaint shall be filed within 7 working days.
 The written complaint shall identify the requested remedy.
-If the general complaint is against another student or involves the application of a College policy or procedure, the student shall file the complaint with the Dean of Compliance & Judicial Affairs or Compliance Officer.
-The Dean of Compliance & Judicial Affairs or Compliance Officer will take appropriate action on matters within his or her jurisdiction or route the complaint to the appropriate senior administrator for action.
-If the general complaint is against a College employee, the Dean of Compliance & Judicial Affairs or Compliance Officer will forward the complaint to the Employee Relations Department.
+If the general complaint is against another student or involves the application of a College policy or procedure, the student shall file the complaint with the Dean, Student Rights and Responsibilities or Student Conduct Investigator.
+The Dean, Student Rights and Responsibilities or Student Conduct Investigator will take appropriate action on matters within his or her jurisdiction or route the complaint to the appropriate senior administrator for action.
+If the general complaint is against a College employee, the Dean, Student Rights and Responsibilities or Student Conduct Investigator will forward the complaint to the Employee Relations Department.
 The Dean and the Employee Relations Department shall confer and determine an appropriate investigation plan.
 The officials conducting the review or investigation shall prepare a written communication regarding the disposition of the complaint.
 The officials shall render a decision within 20 working days, absent extenuating circumstances.

-- If the response at Step 4 does not resolve the matter to the student’s satisfaction, the student may seek further review by submitting a written request to the campus Provost or appropriate senior level administrator.
-The decision of the campus Provost or appropriate senior level administrator will be final.
+- If the response at Step 3 does not resolve the matter to the student’s satisfaction, the student may seek further review by submitting a written request to the campus Provost or appropriate senior level administrator.
+The decision of the campus Provost or appropriate senior level administrator is final and non-appealable.